hayesrebecca/hayesrebecca/README.md

 ## Hi there 👋 I'm Rebecca Hayes (she/they)

-### I'm a PhD Candidate at University of Oregon in the Institute of Ecology and Evolution.
+### I'm a PhD Researcher at University of Oregon in the Institute of Ecology and Evolution.

 I study bee gut microbiomes, biogeography, network ecology, community ecology, and data science.